JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 * Adding parallelism to the standard library.
 Many common operations like sorting and array broadcasting could now use multiple threads internally.
 * Consider allowing task migration.
+* Provide more atomic operations at the Julia level.
+* Using multiple threads in the compiler.
+* More performant parallel loops and reductions, with more scheduling options.
+* Allow adding more threads at run time.
 * Improved debugging tools.
 * Explore API extensions, e.g. cancel points.
+* Thread-safe data structures.
 * Provide alternate schedulers.
 * Explore integration with the [TAPIR][] parallel IR (some early work [here][]).